 - Tea should be fermented into kombucha in about 1-2 weeks.

-- Fermenting at warmer temperatures helps speed up the process (we find around 80 degrees works great), so it may help to use Kegco's RTC-2 digital temperature control unit and a heating pad to warm up the batch if needed.
+- Fermenting at warmer temperatures helps speed up the process (we find around 80 degrees works great), so it may help to use digital temperature control unit and a heating pad to warm up the batch if needed.

 - Fermenting for longer lengths of time can result in a kombucha that is less sweet and more vinegary, so you can experiment to find the flavor that tastes best to you.